MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 Kubernetes and AKS continuously evolve, with faster release cycles than software for on-premises environments.
 This baseline architecture depends on select AKS preview features and AKS add-ons.
 Here's the difference between the two:

-- AKS team describes preview features as *shipped and improving*.
-The reason is many of the preview features stay in that state for only a few months before moving to general release (GA) phase.
+- The AKS team describes preview features as *shipped and improving* because many of the preview features stay in that state for only a few months before moving to the general availability (GA) phase.

 - AKS [add-ons and extensions](/azure/aks/integrations#add-ons) provide extra, supported functionality.
 AKS manages their installation, configuration, and lifecycle.

 This baseline architecture doesn't include every preview feature or add-on.
 Instead, it includes only the ones that add significant value to a general-purpose cluster.
 As these features come out of preview, this baseline architecture is revised accordingly.
-There are some other preview features or AKS add-ons you might want to evaluate in preproduction clusters that augment your security, manageability, or other requirements.
+There are some other preview features or AKS add-ons you might want to evaluate in preproduction clusters.
+These features can improve your security, manageability, or other requirements.
 With non-Microsoft add-ons, you must install and maintain them, including tracking available versions and installing updates after upgrading a cluster's Kubernetes version.

 ## Container image reference

 In addition to the workload, the cluster might contain several other images, such as the ingress controller.
 Some of those images might reside in public registries.
-Consider these points when pulling them into your cluster.
+Consider these points when you pull the images into your cluster.

 - Authenticate the cluster to pull the image.

-- Import a public image into the container registry that aligns with your service level objective (SLO), if you're using a public image.
+- Import a public image into the container registry that aligns with your service-level objective (SLO), if you're using a public image.
 Otherwise, the image might be subject to unexpected availability problems.
 If the image is unavailable when you need it, that can cause operational problems.
 Here are some benefits of using your container registry instead of a public registry:

   - You can block unauthorized access to your images.
-  - You don't have public facing dependencies.
+  - You don't have public-facing dependencies.
   - You can access image pull logs to monitor activities and triage connectivity problems.
   - You can take advantage of integrated container scanning and image compliance.

-  Another option for you is to use Azure Container Registry.
+  Another option for you is to use Container Registry.

 - Pull images from authorized registries.
 You can enforce this restriction through Azure Policy.
-In this reference implementation, the cluster only pulls images from Container Registry that deploy as part of the architecture.
+In this reference implementation, the cluster only pulls images from the Container Registry instance that deploys.

 ## Configure compute for the base cluster